 It all started with a cup of coffee.
 In 1981, Howard Schultz walked into a small coffee shop called Starbucks located in Seattle's Pike Place Market for the very first time.
 He was struck by a number of things, but most importantly, by how a cup of coffee could start a conversation and that conversation could start a community.
 At the time, there were four Starbucks locations in the world.
-Fast forward a few decades and Howard Schultz is the CEO of Starbucks and has grown the company to more than 23,000 worldwide locations.
+Fast forward a few decades and Starbucks has grown the company to more than 23,000 worldwide locations.
 This is the story of how one cup of coffee launched an empire, changed the world and earned one savvy entrepreneur a multi-billion dollar fortune…

 Howard Schultz was born in Brooklyn, New York in 1952 the son of ex-US Army trooper and then truck driver Fred Schultz, and his wife Elaine.
 His family was very poor.
 Howard was raised by his parents, sister Ronnie, and brother Michael in a New York City housing project – specifically the in the Canarsie Bayview Houses.
 In order to distract himself from the poverty at home, Howard escaped through sports.
 He played high school baseball, football, and basketball.
 He went to Canarsie High School, graduating in 1971.
 In high school, Schultz was an exceptional athlete and was awarded a football scholarship to Northern Michigan University—his ticket out of his impoverished childhood.
 He was the first person in his family to go to college.
 A member of Tau Kappa Epsilon fraternity, Schultz received his bachelor's degree in Communications in 1975.

-After graduation, Schultz spent four years working at Xerox before moving on to a job at Hammerplast u a Swedish manufacturer of drip coffeemakers.
-He eventually became manager of U.S. operations for Hammarplast, This is how he ended up in Pike Place Market Starbucks in 1981.
+After graduation, Schultz spent four years working at Xerox before moving on to a job at Hammerplast, a Swedish manufacturer of drip coffeemakers.
+He eventually became manager of U.S. operations for Hammarplast.
+This is how he ended up in Pike Place Market Starbucks in 1981.
 Starbucks at the time was one of Hammarplast's best customers.

 On that fateful day, Schultz was drawn into conversation with these connoisseurs of coffee who, rather than roasting the easiest bean, sought out the very best tasting, best smelling, highest quality coffee they could find.
 But it was more than just that passion for the best coffee that struck Schultz, it was also how the Starbucks proprietors wanted to share this passion for coffee with others.